Privacy Policy

 When using these general data and information, the Wallis GmbH does not draw any conclusions about the data subject.
 Rather, this information is needed (1) to deliver the contents of our website correctly, (2) to optimise the contents of our website and the advertising for these, and (3) to ensure the long-term operability of our information technology systems and the technology of our website.
 This collected data and information is anonymised by Wallis GmbH and processed in this form for the creation of usage statistics.

-2. contacting
+2. Contacting

 You have the option of contacting us by e-mail as well as via a contact form provided on the website.
 When using the form, you are required to provide your name, a valid email address, a subject and a message.
 We need this information to know who the enquiry is from and to be able to answer it.
 In addition, you can tell us your company.
 The legal basis for the processing of your data is the implementation of pre-contractual measures in response to your enquiry, Art.
 6 para.
 1 p.
 1 lit. b) DSGVO or our overriding legitimate interest pursuant to Art.
 6 para.
 1 p.
 1 lit. f) DSGVO.